 What are the checked exceptions?

-Answer: Checked exceptions are those which the Java compiler forces you to catch.
+Answer: Checked exceptions are those that the Java compiler forces you to catch.
 E.g., IOException.

 What are runtime exceptions?

-Answer: Runtime exceptions are those exceptions that are thrown at runtime because of either wrong input data or because of wrong business logic.
+Answer: Runtime exceptions are exceptions thrown at runtime because of either wrong input data or wrong business logic.
 The compiler does not check these at compile time.

-• NullPointerException will take place if you try using a null reference.
-In most of the cases, it is possible to recover from an exception (probably by giving the user feedback for entering proper values, etc.)
+- If you try using a null reference, a NullPointerException will occur.
+In most cases, it is possible to recover from an exception (probably by giving the user feedback for entering proper values, etc.).

 How to create custom exceptions?